Leandro-Bertoluzzi/remote-cnc/docs/development.md

-# Start development environment
+# Starting

-## Linux
+## Install dependencies

-The first time you use the app you should run:
+Before using the app for the first time you should run:

 ```bash
 # Clone this project